jperler/backbone.fetchmanager/README.md

-backbone.fetchmanager
+FetchManager
 =====================

-An object fetch manager for backbone.layoutmanager
+An object fetch manager for backbone.layoutmanager.